integreat-io/map-transform/README.md

 ```

 The operation will not set anything when mapping with `.onlyMappedValues()`.

+#### `fixed(data)` operation
+The data given to the fixed operation, will be inserted in the pipeline in place
+of any data that is already present at that point.
+The data may be an object,
+a string, a number, a boolean, or an array of any of those.

+This is exactly the same as `value()`, except that the value set with `fixed()`
+will be included when mapping with `.onlyMappedValues()` as well.

 #### `alt(pipeline)` operation
 The alt operation will apply the function or pipeline it is given when the data